 This level also sends information about the “Connected User Experience and Telemetry” service to Microsoft, allowing Microsoft to see how well the service is functioning, when it last uploaded an event, and if it had trouble uploading event details to Microsoft.

-In the Enhanced level, the telemetry service will gather data about operating system events, giving Microsoft more details about how system components like networking, storage, Cortana, the file system, and the Hyper-V virtualization service are functioning.
+At the Full level, the telemetry service will gather data about operating system events, giving Microsoft more details about how system components like networking, storage, Cortana, the file system, and the Hyper-V virtualization service are functioning.
 Microsoft gets more details about how which features Windows users use and how they’re functioning rather than just problem reports.

 The telemetry service will also gather crash dumps (excluding larger heap dumps and full dumps) and send them to Microsoft.
 This gives Microsoft more information about system crashes.